libtcod/python-tcod/README.rst

 =========
  License
 =========
-python-tdl is distributed under the FreeBSD license, same as libtcod.
-Read LICENSE.txt for more details.
+python-tdl is distributed under the Simplified 2-clause FreeBSD license.
+Read LICENSE.txt, and the libtcod-cffi/lib README's for more details.